-In the nine months ended September 30, 2017, expenditures of \$127,519 were made on the other joint ventures.
+In the year ended December 31, 2017, expenditures of \$199,047 were made on the other joint ventures.
 During the year ended December 31, 2016, expenditures of approximately \$598,000 were made on the other joint venture properties.

-Subject to a purchase option and sale agreement dated effective October 15, 2017, Battery Mineral Resources Limited may acquire a 100% interest in 19 claims that are part of Wallbridge's North Range and Sudbury Camp Joint Ventures with Lonmin in the Sudbury area by making cash payments totalling \$700,000 over three years.
-Lonmin has an earned interest of approximately 35% in these claims.
-Wallbridge, collectively with Lonmin on claims where Lonmin has earned a vested interest, shall retain 1% or 2% NSR Royalties which are subject to buy-backs, a production bonus royalty of \$1,000,000 for each one million metric tonnes of ore produced from the properties at a mill head grade of 1% cobalt equivalent or better, and a 100% clawback right on any nickel-copper-PGM deposits discovered.
+Subject to a purchase option and sale agreement dated effective October 15, 2017.
+Battery Mineral Resources Limited ("Battery Minerals") may acquire a 100% interest in 19 claims for cobalt that are part of Wallbridge's North Range and Sudbury Camp Joint Ventures with Lonmin in the Sudbury area by making cash payments totalling \$700,000 over three years.
+Lonmin has an interest of approximately 35% in these claims.
+Wallbridge, collectively with Lonmin on claims where Lonmin has earned a vested interest, shall retain 1% or 2% NSR Royalties which are subject to buy-backs, a production bonus royalty of \$1,000,000 for each one million metric tonnes of ore produced from the properties at a mill head grade of 1% cobalt equivalent or better, and a 100% claw-back right on any nickel-copper-PGM deposits discovered.

 At September 30, 2017, Lonmin did not meet the minimum funding requirements to maintain their options under the Sudbury Camp and North Range Joint Venture agreements and subsequent amendments, with a shortfall of approximately \$1.2 million.
 The Company and Lonmin agreed that the shortfall in the 2017 budget will be added to the 2018 program.
-Both parties also agreed that the first quarter programs of the 2018 exploration joint ventures total \$250,000, and Lonmin maintains its options under the joint venture agreements while deferring the decision on the 2018 scope of work and budgets until December 15, 2017.
-In return, Wallbridge will be able to use the proceeds from the Junior Exploration Assistance Program ("JEAP") of \$189,935 and the initial Battery Minerals Resources payment of \$75,000 for general working capital purposes.
+Both parties also agreed that the first two quarter's programs of the 2018 exploration joint ventures total \$500,000, and Lonmin maintains its options under the joint venture agreements while initially deferring the decision on the 2018 scope of work and budgets until March 15, 2018.
+In return, Wallbridge will be able to use the proceeds from the Junior Exploration Assistance Program ("JEAP") of \$189,935 and the Battery Minerals payment of \$75,000 for general working capital purposes.
 These funds count towards Lonmin's 2018 funding requirement.
-The first quarter cash call of \$250,000, \$189,935 of JEAP and the \$75,000 of the initial Battery Minerals Resources payment have been received.